intelia-agility/mlspecialisation/usecase2/README.md

 <img src="./images/kaggle_BF.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>

-Despite the popularity of the Kaggle Black Friday Prediction dataset, many open analyses did not sufficiently consider the business requirements, resulting in mostly underperforming outcomes.
-In our case study, we discovered that the dataset's purpose is to generate personalized predictions for individual users and individual products, rather than a generic regression task.
-Based on our understanding of the business, we developed both a personalized prediction regression model and a recommendation system.
+Despite the popularity of the Kaggle Black Friday Prediction dataset, many open analyses failed to consider the business requirements adequately, leading to mostly underperforming results.
+Our case study revealed that the dataset’s purpose is to generate personalized predictions for individual users and products, rather than a generic regression task.
+By understanding the business requirements, we developed both a personalized prediction regression model and a recommendation system.
 We demonstrated that by properly comprehending the business requirements, we can produce high-quality work in feature engineering, model selection, and evaluation.
-Finally, we demonstrated our model development process on Vertex AI.
+Finally, we showcased our model development process on Vertex AI.

 # Table of Content
 - [3.2.3.1 Business goal and machine learning solution](#3231-business-goal-and-machine-learning-solution)